First Listen: Crazy P – One True Light (Original) (Classic Music Company)

 Download from Traxsource.

 Not to be missed with the famous Irish drink of the likes.
 In other words, a blend of liquor and water with honey, herbs and spices… Hot Toddy is the nickname of Chris Todd.
-A studio guru who, along with Nottingham University pal Jim Baron gave birth to Crazy Penis in the mid-90’s.
-Crazy Penis becoming a 5 member-combo in 2002 with the arrivals of bassist Tim Davies, percussionist Mav Kendricks along with vocalist Danielle Moore.
+A studio guru who, along with Nottingham University pal Jim Baron, gave birth to Crazy Penis in the mid-90’s.
+Crazy Penis becoming a 5 member-combo in 2002 with the arrivals of bassist Tim Davies, percussionist Mav Kendricks and vocalist Danielle Moore.

 Crazy Penis, who turned their name into Crazy P in 2008, have released a total of 10 studio albums so far.
 With the first – ‘A Nice Hot Bath With…’ – back in 1999 and the last to date – ‘Walk Dance Talk Sing’ – 16 years later.
 Eventually putting an end to a 4 years hiatus during the Summer 2017.
 This, with a 4 track EP – ‘True Light’ – featuring ‘One True Light’.
 Meanwhile, Hot Toddy has released 2 albums on his own.
 Beginning with ‘Super Magic’ back in 2000 and ‘Late Night Boogie’ 10 years after.
 Establishing himself in the meantime as an in-demand remixer.